jrmtoubRHL/Tactical-Card-Dungeon/readme.md

 # Tactical Card Dungeon

+Game prototype of a lite roguelike, you play HERO in windows CMD/ide, move with

+arrows (asdw in
+IDE),
-Game prototype of a lite roguelike, you play HERO, move with arrows (asdw in IDE), Defeat ennemies, collect gold, pick weapons, open chest, avoid rotating traps, etc..
+Defeat ennemies, collect gold, pick weapons, open chest, avoid rotating traps, etc..

-It is very early stage of devellopement (currently one night coding )
+Code currently only one fullnight